eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 !!! info

-    For username and password in curl command use the credentials to access eccenca Artifactory and docker registry.
+    For username and password in the curl command use the credentials to access eccenca Artifactory and docker registry.

 Connect to the server and navigate to the directory with the Corporate Memory docker orchestration: